 Folding cameras were immensely popular: Kodak made them at the turn of the century, and they were still being made into the 1960s (e.g. the Kodak Retinas).
-They were the next step up from a box camera in quality: they typically had better lenses, they could be focused by racking the front standard in and out, and they could take the same quality leaf shutters that the high-end cameras had.
+They were the next step up from a box camera in quality: they typically had better lenses that could be focused, and they could take the same quality leaf shutters that the high-end cameras had.
 Yet they were relatively trim and compact.
 But as the amateur market shifted from roll film to 35mm and the japanese released more smaller, lighter-weight cameras, the folders lost their niche to the rangefinders.

 The Agfa Billy is a testament to the popularity of the model.
 It was first manufactured in 1928 and ran through 1960 (with some tweaks along the way)—an incredible run for a camera.
 Like most folders it was cheap, resonably light and compact, but still a decent machine.
 They came with a variety of lenses and shutters, mostly so-so.